jodal/comics/docs/deployment.rst

 ``sys.path`` line assumes that the file is located in a directory inside the *comics* project, as the ``prod.wsgi`` shipped with *comics* is.
-If your WSGI file is located elsewhere, the ``sys.path`` line must be changed to point to whereever your *comics* project folder is located.
+If your WSGI file is located elsewhere, the ``sys.path`` line must be changed to point to wherever your *comics* project folder is located.

 .. literalinclude:: ../wsgi/prod.wsgi
     :language: python